15 Biggest Disney Flops of All Time, Ranked main image

 Mr. Magoo (1997)

 Who thought of this film?
 Honestly, Mr. Magoo isn’t just one of the worst Disney movies ever made – it’s one of the worst cartoon-to-live-action movie ever.
 The movie is all about how Mr. Magoo is visually impaired, but the joke isn’t even tasteful.
-The movie actually made blind and visually impaired people pretty pissed.
+The movie actually made blind and visually impaired people pretty upset.
 Disney, in turn, threw in a disclaimer at the front of the movie.

 It partially stated, “The preceding film is not intended as an accurate portrayal of blindness or poor eyesight.
 Blindness or poor eyesight does not imply an impairment of one’s ability to be employed in a wide range of jobs.”
 Even though the film cost $30 million to make, it didn’t even make it that far.
 It got to $28 million.
 The movie was then pulled from theaters after two weeks.